Is it possible to delay your period? The facts vs the myths

 I don’t take the combined contraceptive pill – what are my options?

-Norethisterone is a medication that is a synthetic progestogen, similar to the progesterone hormone that we produce naturally in our bodies.
-If you want to postpone your period it is possible to start taking norethisterone three days before your period is due.
+Norethisterone is a medication that is a synthetic progestogen, similar to the progesterone hormone that we produce naturally in our bodies.3 If you want to postpone your period it is possible to start taking norethisterone three days before your period is due.
 Your doctor will prescribe you three tablets a day that you can take for up to 20 days, delaying your period for this amount of time.
 You should start bleeding between two and four days after your stop taking the medication.

 Progesterone sustains the lining of your womb.
 In a menstrual cycle, the levels of progesterone will drop, and this will cause the lining of your womb to shed and your period to occur.
 If progesterone, or an equivalent such as norethisterone, is taken continuously, there is no sudden drop in levels to cause shedding, thus the womb lining will be sustained and you will not have a period.
-Norethisterone is not a contraception, and while taking it you will still need to protect yourself using another method, such as condoms, to avoid pregnancy.
+Norethisterone is not contraception, and while taking it you will still need to use another method, such as condoms, to avoid pregnancy.

 People say it’s unnatural to delay your period – is it safe or not?